data-platform-hq/terraform-databricks-databricks-runtime/README.md

 # Databricks Workspace Terraform module
-Terraform module for creation Databricks Workspace using Databricks provider
+Terraform module used for Databricks Workspace configuration and Resources creation

 ## Usage